What to look for when choosing a merchant services provider

 - Insurance products

 It is important to check that your provider can support your business needs and does not charge extra for telephone or technical support.
-Check with your provider that they can provide 7 day support, a freephone helpdesk (including from mobile phones) and if they have offices in Ireland.
-A lot of providers have a virtual address (for post only) but no physical presence in the market.
+Check with your provider that they can provide 7 day support, a non premium call helpdesk (including from mobile phones) and if they have offices in the UK.
+A lot of providers have no physical presence in the market.
 This means you will have no one to support you should you need someone on site or pay a significant premium for an on-site engineer visit.